 - Passport style face photo with a white background, sized at 3 cm width X 4 cm height, maximum size of 300 kb jpg file for online application.

 Note that you may be required to go to Bogotá for an interview with your spouse or permanent partner.
-Reportedly up to one-third of TP-10 visas now require an interview.
+Reportedly up to one-third of marriage visas now require an interview.
 When I received my TP-10 visa over two years ago, my wife and I were interviewed in Bogotá.
+We were interviewed separately and our answers were compared.

 Visas in Colombia are issued at the Ministerio de Relaciones Exteriores office in Bogotá.
 This is located at Avenida 19 # 98-03, Torre 100 Building, 3rd Floor.
 It’s open from 7:30am until noon.

-I successfully obtained a TP-10 marriage visa on my own over two years ago.
+I successfully obtained a TP-10 marriage visa on my own over three years ago.
 And I found the process relatively straightforward without much documentation required.
+I now have a resident visa that I obtained using a visa agency so I wouldn’t have to travel to Bogotá for the visa.

 Getting Married in Colombia